3BioCompBio/AcidSphingomyelinase/README.md

 ## NiemannPick.ActivityInputData.csv
-This file contains 66 variants with the input data needed by SMPD1-ZooM and the reported enzymatic activity in literature.
+This file contains 66 variants with the non-standardized input data needed by SMPD1-ZooM and the reported enzymatic activity in literature.
 The file is comma-separated with line number, the columns names are described as follows:

-- mutName: The mutation descriptor mapped to 3D protein structure numbering
+- MutName: The mutation descriptor mapped to 3D protein structure numbering
-- activity: Relative enzymatic activity of mutated SMPD1 (in %)
+- Activity: Relative enzymatic activity of mutated SMPD1 (in %)
 - Annotation: The phenotype associated with the variant.
 Unknown (U), Neutral (N), Disease causing (D), NPDA causing (A) or NPDB causing (B)
-- sd: A statistical potential associated with spatial distance between residues (in kcal/mol)
+- Wsd: A statistical potential associated with spatial distance between residues (in kcal/mol)
-- sds: A statistical potential associated with spatial distance between residues (in kcal/mol)
+- Wsds: A statistical potential associated with spatial distance between residues (in kcal/mol)
-- sad: A statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
+- Wsad: A statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
-- acc: Solvent accessibility of the wild-type residue
+- Access: Solvent accessibility of the wild-type residue
-- ddG: Folding free energy variation upon mutation as calculated by PoPMuSiC (in kcal/mol)
+- PoPMuSiC: Folding free energy variation upon mutation as calculated by PoPMuSiC (in kcal/mol)
-- annScore: The deleteriousness score predicted by SNPMuSiC$_{SSS}$ (Deleterious if > 0)
+- SNPsss: The deleteriousness score predicted by SNPMuSiC$_{SSS}$ (Deleterious if > 0)
-- CARBOHYD: The spatial distance between variant and the nearest glycosylation site
+- Carbohyd: The spatial distance between variant and the nearest glycosylation site
-- DISULFID: The spatial distance between variant and the closest cystein involved in a disufid bridge
+- Disulfide: The spatial distance between variant and the closest cystein involved in a disufid bridge
-- METAL: The spatial distance between variant and the nearest metal binding site
+- Metal: The spatial distance between variant and the nearest metal binding site
-- DEOGEN_2_PREDICTION: The deleteriousness score predicted by DEOGEN2 (Deleterious if > 0.5)
+- DEOGEN2: The deleteriousness score predicted by DEOGEN2 (Deleterious if > 0.5)
-- DEOGEN_2_PROVEAN_VALUE: The deleteriousness score predicted by PROVEAN (Deleterious if < -2.5)
+- PROVEAN: The deleteriousness score predicted by PROVEAN (Deleterious if < -2.5)
-- DEOGEN_2_CONSERVATION_INDEX: The conservation index at the variant position
+- EvolCI: The conservation index at the variant position
-- DEOGEN_2_PROBABILITY_VALUE: The log-odd ratio of this specific variant
+- EvolLOR: The log-odd ratio of this specific variant
-- isChangingAromaticity: 1 if both or neither wild-type and mutant residues are aromatic, else 0
+- Aromatic: 1 if both or neither wild-type and mutant residues are aromatic, else 0

 ## NiemannPick.AllVariants.csv
 This file contains the 309 exomic single nucleotide variants extracted from Uniprot, ClinVar and INPDR.